CommandsforJobMonitoring

 -----------------------------------------------------------------------------

-Limits are always imposed on the account level, and occasionally on the group level when multiple groups fall under a single account.
+Limits are always imposed on the parent account level, and occasionally on the group level when multiple group accounts fall under a single parent account.
 If a particular limit is not defined on the group level, the group is allowed access to the entire limit under its parent account.
 For example, the science group does not have a MAXCPUS limit defined, and therefore can run across a maximum of 3600 cores so long as no other groups under `science_account` are running and no other limits (MAXMEM or MAXCPUTIME) are exceeded.

-We leave FAIRSHARE defined on the account level only, so groups within the same account do not receive elevated priority relative to one another.
-The value 1 for FAIRSHARE defined at the group level means that all groups under the account receive equal relative priority.
+We leave FAIRSHARE defined on the parent account level only, so groups within the same account do not receive elevated priority relative to one another.
+The value 1 for FAIRSHARE defined at the group level means that all groups under the parent account receive equal relative priority.

 SlurmActive